'Oh shit we don't have a plan': Explosive book reveals Boris Johnson's reaction to Brexit - ExBulletin

 ‘Oh shit we don’t have a plan’: Explosive book reveals Boris Johnson’s reaction to Brexit

-Then ‘Vote Leave’ campaigner Boris Johnson speaks during a news conference in central London on June 24, 2016.

-A shock Boris Johnson admitted they had no plan the night Britain voted to leave the European Union, according to a bombshell new book.
+A shocked Boris Johnson admitted they had no plan the night Britain voted to leave the European Union, according to a bombshell new book.

-THE Vote Leave the campaigner said he didn’t think it would happen as the British backed Brexit from 52% to 48%, depending Johnson at age 10.
+The Vote Leave campaigner said he didn’t think it would happen as Britons backed Brexit 52% to 48%, according to Johnson at age 10.

-An excerpt from the book by Anthony Seldon and Raymond Newell, dragged in The temperaturereveals Johnson’s thoughts on the night of referendum in 2016.
+An excerpt from the book by Anthony Seldon and Raymond Newell, dragged in The temperaturereveals Johnson’s thoughts on referendum night in 2016.

 They said he had spent the night watching television at his home in Islington and it was not until dawn that he realized Leave would actually win.

-A pang of guilt hit him when he saw pictures of Samantha Cameron on television looking completely distraught.
+A pang of guilt hit him when he saw images of Samantha Cameron on television, looking completely distraught.

 What is happening ? he kept saying, before it hit him: Oh shit, we don’t have a plan.
 We didn’t think of that.